kagiko/vaultwarden-wiki/Proxy-examples.md

-In this document, `<SERVER>` refers to the IP or domain where bitwarden_rs is accessible from.
-If both the proxy and bitwarden_rs are running in the same system, simply use `localhost`.
+In this document, `<SERVER>` refers to the IP or domain where you access bitwarden_rs.
+If both the reverse proxy and bitwarden_rs are running on the same system, simply use `localhost`.

-The ports proxied by default are `80` for the web server and `3012` for the WebSocket server.
-The proxies are configured to listen in port `443` with HTTPS enabled, which is recommended.
+By default, bitwarden_rs listens on port 80 for web (REST API) traffic and on port 3012 for WebSocket traffic (if [[WebSocket notifications|Enabling-WebSocket-notifications]] are enabled).
+The reverse proxy should be configured to terminate SSL/TLS connections (preferably on port 443, the standard port for HTTPS).
+The reverse proxy then passes incoming client requests to bitwarden_rs on port 80 or 3012 as appropriate, and upon receiving a response from bitwarden_rs, passes that response back to the client.

-When using a proxy, it's preferrable to configure HTTPS at the proxy level and not at the application level, this way the WebSockets connection is also secured.
+Note that when you put bitwarden_rs behind a reverse proxy, the connections between the reverse proxy and bitwarden_rs are typically assumed to be going through a secure private network, and thus do not need to be encrypted.
+The examples below assume you are running in this configuration, in which case you should not enable the HTTPS functionality built into bitwarden_rs (i.e., you should not set the `ROCKET_TLS` environment variable).
+If you do, connections will fail since the reverse proxy is using HTTP to connect to bitwarden_rs, but you're configuring bitwarden_rs to expect HTTPS.

 <details>
 <summary>Caddy 1.x</summary><br/>